 - To stand for a political party, you’ll need to be a member of the party, get involved locally and go through their selection process before you can be put forward as their candidate for election.
 You can find out more on each party’s website.
 This can take up to about a year or more, so please contact your political party as soon as you can.
 You can also contact the Local Government Association (LGA) political offices.

-- Almost anyone can be a councillor but to check that you are eligible
+- Almost anyone can be a councillor, but to check that you are eligible, check the eligibility dropdown above.

 - Hear from real councillors about what it’s like being a councillor and their tips and inspiration